katt64/lists.tmac/README.rst

 and every nested order.
 So, when you need to exit from the nested order, the same amount of vertical spacing will be given after it.

+By the way, *lists.tmac* can typeset **infinitely many** nested orders and it will still remember them the indentations for them.
+Practically, though, you are likely to run out of paper space thanks to all those indentations before your computer runs out of memory!

 Further practical customization features include the ability to customize the character used as bullet points.
 It is possible to use EQN's equations and even emojis as bullet points!